CountBricks Replace Buffalo Box for Residential Homes

 Head of Sales

 Traditional replacement projects often start with vague allowances and end with surprise invoices.
-CountBricks flips that script by using real-time voice capture, AI material databases, and digital blueprint takeoffs to generate a precise estimate while we’re still on the call.
-No guesswork—just line-item transparency that homeowners can trust.
+CountBricks uses real-time voice capture, AI material databases, and digital blueprint takeoffs to generate precise estimates.
+This approach ensures transparency and reliability for trade professionals.

 • Valve head stripped or missing